lithnet/ad-password-protection/README.md

 * Group policy support

 ## System Requirements
-LPPAD is only supported on x64 editions of Windows
+LPP is only supported on x64 editions of Windows

 #### Password Filter
 * Windows Server 2008 R2 or higher